uprial/customcreatures/releases/NOTES-0.14.0.md

 * Added 'apply' command
 * 8% of Vindicators spawn with a medium jump and movement bonus, fire resistance, a slightly-enchanted diamond axe.
 # Bug fixes
 * Fixed handling of pre-generated entities in structures, like Evokers and Vindicators in woodland mansions.
+* Added BOGGED to SKELETONS